dumpus-app/dumpus-api/README.md

 The `Dockerfile.flower` is used to launch an instance of Flower, a web interface for monitoring workers.
 It is not necessary to launch this instance for personal use.

+By default, Dumpus API will only treat zip files sent from `https://discord.click`.
+You can specify a `DL_ZIP_WHITELISTED_DOMAINS` environment variable to add other allowed domains.

 ## API Documentation

 One header is required for all the requests except the `POST /process` one: